drfear-zz/journeys/README.md

 passengers who will use a selected transport line.
 You can also show the journeys for all 40,000 or so instantiated citizens in a single view.

-The Journeys mod is extremely useful for studying utilization of public transport.
+The Journeys mod is particularly useful for studying utilization of public transport.